-I use one medium orange with its peel and juice to add a slight citrus and tart flavor, and add whole spices like cinnamon, cloves and star anise.
+For my mulled wine recipe, I use one medium orange with its peel and juice to add a slight citrus and tart flavor, and add whole spices like cinnamon, cloves and star anise.
 Then, I add a bottle of dry red wine and let it steam and take on the flavors of the syrup.
 This way the alcohol doesn’t burn off and the wine gets infused with the wonderful flavors of citrus and spices.
 Many recipes use apple cider, but I feel that changes the flavor too much for my taste.

 Smart Tip: I pierce the cloves into the orange peels, so that its easy to pick them out later.
 Instead, you can use a spice cloth/cheese cloth to keep the cloves & star anise together and easily fish them out before serving.

 Wine & Sometimes a Shot of Grand Marnier

 Mulled wine is best made with the a full bodied red wine like a Cabernet Sauvignon, but you can use any good dry red wine that you like.
 Save your expensive reserved wines and use a relatively inexpensive wine for mulled wine, since its flavor gets modified completely.
 I wouldn’t ever use ‘Cooking Wine’ in this, or any recipe for that matter.
 For an extra kick in the end, you can spike it with a shot of dark Rum, whiskey, bourbon, or Grand Marnier.
 This is totally optional, but, I personally prefer a small shot of Grand Marnier in my cup.
 It boosts the orange flavor and gives this drink a great rich flavor.

 Two Important Tips